nataliecardot/100-days-of-code/r2-log.md

   `npm install`

   This locates a JSON file named as package.json in the root directory and installs all dependencies defined within it.
 * When you import a variable from a file that is not the current file, then an import statement isn't quite enough.
 You also need an export statement, written in the other file, exporting the variable that you hope to grab.
 There are a few different ways to use export.
-To do a named export: In one file, place the keyword export immediately before something that you want to export.
-That something can be any top-level var, let, const, function, or class.
+To do a named export: In one file, place the keyword `export` immediately before something that you want to export.
+That something can be any top-level `var`, `let`, `const`, function, or class.
 When you use named exports, you always need to wrap your imported names in curly braces, such as:

   `import { faveManifestos, alsoRan } from './Manifestos';`